 You can use your garden bore once on a rostered day, either before 9am or after 6pm.

 Three rostered watering days a week in Perth

-You can use a garden bore on three rostered days a week in the Perth–Peel area and on any day for other parts of WA.
+You can use a garden bore on three rostered days a week in the Perth and Mandurah areas and on any day for other parts of WA.
 Find your rostered watering days through Water Corporation.